yhcc/Large_scale_similar_image_search/README.md

 The meaning of these parameters: running model/app name/Durations/receiver host/receiver port/result sender host/result sender port/number of clusters to search/number of queries to return/where to read cluster center data/where to read image features

-4.run python receiver.ipython and sender.ipython
+Run python receiver.ipython and sender.ipython
 just open jupyter notebook, and run one by one.
 Sender should be running before spark streaming is working.